-There are numerous manufacturers of these storage containers but the ones consistently recommended by sous viders are Cambro and Rubbermaid Commercial.
-Another advantage to these two manufacturers is that their products are available in numerous locations both online and off.
+There are numerous manufacturers of these storage containers but the ones consistently recommended by sous viders are Cambro, Rubbermaid Commercial, and Lipavi.
+Another advantage to these manufacturers is that their products are available in numerous locations both online and off.
 I will highlight a couple containers from each of these manufacturers for your consideration.

 Cambro has been bringing innovative high-quality products to the food service industry for more than 50 years.
 They created the first plastic food pan and the first clear food storage container.
 Cambro has a large selection of food pans and storage containers that can be used for a sous vide water bath.
 In the eighties they began to export their products worldwide so that international sales now represents a significant portion of their business.
 So I believe it should be possible to get some portion of their products no matter where you may live.